webix-hub/docs/data/api/refs/ui.tree.md

 - api/link/ui.tree_isvisible.md - checks whether the view is visible
 - api/link/ui.tree_load.md - loads data from an external data source
 - api/link/ui.tree_loadbranch.md - loads data to the specified branch
-- api/link/ui.tree_loadnext.md - not implmented, do nothing
+- api/link/ui.tree_loadnext.md - sends a request to load the specified number of records to the end or to the specified position of the component
 - api/link/ui.tree_locate.md - gets the id of an item from the specified HTML event
 - api/link/ui.tree_mapevent.md - routes events from one object to another
 - api/link/ui.tree_move.md - moves the specified item to the new position